18-Month Sleep Regression

 Sleep regressions occur when there are developmental progressions happening in your baby's life.
 These regressions coincide with the proper physical, cognitive, and emotional development of your baby.

-Why does this regression happen?
+Why does this sleep regression happen?

 The regression you are experiencing with your toddler's sleep can be attributed to their significant mental growth and learning new skills.
 Two notable developmental changes that could be occurring at this stage are their new sense of independence and their discovery of the word "no".
-You might find they say no to absolutely everything and sleep is definitely one of those things they might start objecting to.
+You might find they say no to absolutely everything, and sleep is definitely one of those things they might start objecting to.

 They now understand that an action has a reaction.
 They have now grasped the idea that if they do something or act a certain way, they can influence others and can expect a reaction.
 Signs of this? ◦ Getting excited when they do something funny and you laugh: This demonstrates your toddler's awareness of their ability to evoke a positive response from you.